QualiSystems/devguide_source/_configmanagement/8.0.0/cf-ansible.md

 * Execution Server installed on Linux machine, with the `ansible` attribute enabled.
 * Ansible 2.2 installed (not provided – should be installed manually by the user).

-This can be easily done by deploying the [Linux Virtual Appliance](http://help.quali.com/doc/8.2/VA-Linux/Content/Linux/Home.htm), which installs the Execution Server and Ansible on a Linux machine.
+This can be easily done by deploying the <a href="http://help.quali.com/doc/8.0/VA-Linux/Content/Linux/Home.htm" target="_blank">Linux Virtual Appliance</a>, which installs the Execution Server and Ansible on a Linux machine.

 #### Ansible playbooks for Apps
 Before running the playbook in an App, it is recommended to test it manually.
 To do that, follow these steps: